 The ethnicity map is a quick and easy way for you to visualize and interact with your DNA results.
 The fields of color on the map correspond to the colors in your ethnicity results pie chart.
 The map is interactive, so be sure to click around and zoom in to see more details.

-You can link your Ancestry.com family tree to your DNA results on your personal status page.
+You can link your Ancestry family tree to your DNA results on your personal status page.
 Just click on Settings and then scroll down to ‘Family Tree Linking’ to link your DNA results to a family tree.
 Currently, you can only link one tree to your DNA results.

 Most people may have a percentage identified with ‘Trace Regions’ in their genetic ethnicity results.
-Trace Regions are regions where the estimated range includes zero and does not go above 15%, or where the predicted percentage is 4.5%.
+Trace Regions are regions where the estimated range includes zero and does not go above 15%, or where the predicted percentage is less than 4.5%.
 Since there is only a small amount of evidence that you have genetic ethnicity from these regions, it is possible that you may not have genetic ethnicity from them at all.
 This is not uncommon, and as more genetic signatures are discovered with a higher confidence level, we may be able to update these Trace Regions over time.

 Your family tree may go back hundreds of years, but there could be more to your family’s story that’s just out of reach of paper documents and conventional research.
 AncestryDNA can reach back hundreds, maybe even a thousand years, to tell you things that aren’t in historical records—things you might have never known otherwise.